AnthonyN3/simpler-slideshow/README.md

 - **Resizing & Cropping:** Fills the entire screen by first resizing and then center-cropping the image.
 The cropping is a center cropping, meaning it will crop an equal amount from both the left and right (or top/bottom).

 > [!NOTE]
 > I've noticed some window computers (mostly laptops) will have their default scale at 125% (found in `Display Settings`).
-If the scale is not 100%, then the photos will be slightly cut off even when using the `resize` option.
+If the scale is not 100%, then the photos will be slightly cut off

 ### Photo Sequence